 Step one: Make a plan for where to drain the water

-The first action is essentially just making sure that you know where you’re draining the water, so you can avoid damaging the pool’s surroundings.
+The first action is essentially just ensuring you know where you’re draining the water, so you can avoid damaging the pool’s surroundings.
 Some people drain the water directly into their sewer, or if your pH level is neutral, you can drain it in the garden.

 Step two: Submerge the intake hose